+6.116 Proposed sites for new affordable housing development in rural settlements should be well-related to the settlement boundaries, within close proximity to public transport routes, and have easy access to other facilities.
+Any proposed development for affordable housing in rural locations located where there is no access to facilities or a choice of modes of transport, is unlikely to be favourably considered.

+6.117 Homes provided by this policy will be required to contribute to the provision of affordable homes to meet the Island's housing needs with access controlled and managed through the States of Jersey Affordable Housing Gateway: links to the parish may also be a relevant consideration as part of this assessment.

+6.118 The following site has already been identified to support this policy objective and is specifically zoned for the purposes of providing affordable homes:

+1. Glasshouse site, Field 785, St Ouen (1.5 Acres/3.5 vergées).

+6.119 The following site has also been identified to support this policy and is specifically zoned for the purposes of providing affordable homes subject to the preparation of a village plan, which must consider alternative sites and opportunities, and be adopted by the Minister for Planning and Environment.
+In the event of other alternative(s) sites coming forward in St. Martin, this site (field 402) would be no longer zoned for the provision of homes:

-- 6.116 Proposed sites for new affordable housing development in rural settlements should be well-related to the settlement boundaries, within close proximity to public transport routes, and have easy access to other facilities.
-Any proposed development for affordable housing in rural locations located where there is no access to facilities or a choice of modes of transport, is unlikely to be favourably considered. - 6.117 Homes provided by this policy will be required to contribute to the provision of affordable homes to meet the Island's housing needs with access controlled and managed through the States of Jersey Affordable Housing Gateway: links to the parish may also be a relevant consideration as part of this assessment. - 6.118 Three sites have already been identified to support this policy objective and are specifically zoned for the purposes of providing affordable homes including: - 1.
-Field 402 St Martin (1.5 Acres/3.5 vergées); - 2.
-Field 622, St. Ouen (1.5 Acres/3.5 vergées) - 3.
-Glasshouse site, Field 785, St Ouen (1.5 Acres/3.5 vergées). - 6.119 Other proposals for new affordable housing in rural centres may form part of a Village Plan.
-Any such Village Plans would be required to be developed by the parochial authority but be subject to a full and comprehensive assessment and engagement with the local community and relevant stakeholders, including the relevant regulatory departments of the States of Jersey. - 6.120 Where Village Plans are to attain formal status as part of the planning framework for the protection and development of one of the Island's rural centres they will require the formal review, approval and adoption by the Minister for Planning and Environment as supplementary planning guidance.
-In such circumstances, any development proposals in the Village Plan must be consistent with the Island Plan and must relate to and be within the defined Built-up Area boundary for the settlement, as defined on the Island Plan Proposals Map. - 6.121 Where, however, Village Plans contain a specific proposal for the rezoning of land outside the existing defined Built-up Area boundary, any such proposal would require the approval of the States as a draft revision of the Island Plan(19).
+1. Field 402 St Martin (1.5 Acres/3.5 vergées);

+6.120 Other proposals for new affordable housing in or around rural centres may form part of a Village Plan.
+Any such Village Plans would be required to be developed by the parochial authority but be subject to a full and comprehensive assessment, including consideration of alternative sites and opportunities, and engagement with the local community and relevant stakeholders, including the relevant regulatory departments of the States of Jersey.
+Field 622, St Ouen, is one such site that has been put forward by the Parish of St Ouen, and it, or an alternative site may come forward in the future.

+6.121 Where Village Plans are to attain formal status as part of the planning framework for the protection and development of one of the Island's rural centres they will require the formal review, approval and adoption by the Minister for Planning and Environment as supplementary planning guidance.
+In such circumstances, any development proposals in the Village Plan must be consistent with the Island Plan and must relate to and be within the defined Built-up Area boundary for the settlement, as defined on the Island Plan Proposals Map.

-this is in addition to the development of sites already designated for Category A housing (first-time Buyer and homes for the over-55s) in 2008
+19 this is in addition to the development of sites already designated for Category A housing (first-time Buyer and homes for the over-55s) in 2008